Massey University: Auckland campus (Albany)

-Since 1993 the Ōtehā campus in Auckland has grown rapidly in a fast developing part of Auckland's North Shore City.
+Since 1993 the Albany campus in Auckland has grown rapidly in a fast developing part of Auckland's North Shore City.
 Science and Business are the two largest colleges on the campus, with the College of Science housing the New Zealand Institute for Advanced Study solely on the campus.
 Around 4,809 students are enrolled at Albany.
 This campus has grown since then and an on-campus accommodation facility opened in semester one 2015.
 On the Albany campus, a large golden chicken wing sculpture commemorates the site's history as a chicken farm.

-On 1 July 2025 the New Zealand Police opened a branch of the Royal New Zealand Police College on the Massey campus.
+On 1 July 2025 the New Zealand Police opened a branch of the Royal New Zealand Police College on the Auckland campus.
 This facility is being used for recruit training as well as senior courses.

-Palmerston North campus (Manawatū)
+Manawatū campus (Palmerston North)

+Manawatū campus' concourse and student centre building during summer break.

 Massey University was first established at the Turitea campus in Palmerston North, and hosts around 3000 students annually.

 The Turitea site houses the main administrative units of Massey University as well as the College of Humanities and Social Sciences, the College of Sciences, the College of Health and Massey Business School.
 It is also home to the only Veterinary School in New Zealand.
 Massey University acquired a smaller second campus in Palmerston North in Hokowhitu when it merged with the Palmerston North College of Education in 1996, which was combined with the existing Faculty of Education to form Massey University's College of Education.
 In 2013 the Institute of Education was formed as part of the College of Humanities and Social Sciences.
 The Hokowhitu Campus was later sold in 2016 after the institute was relocated to the Turitea campus.